prtksxna/wallabag.org/content/pages/features.md

 <div class="row">
   <div class="col-lg-6">
     <h2>Keep your data</h2>
-    All your data belong to you.
+    All your data belongs to you.
 You can download all your articles in many formats: PDF, ePUB, .mobi, JSON, CSV, txt or HTML.
   </div>
   <div class="col-lg-6">
     <img src="/images/features/exports.png" alt="Exports" />